jacobtomlinson/dotfiles/README.md

 Having my `.bashrc` content in separate files also allows me to create private files which may contain things like ssh aliases to private servers etc. This repository is configured to ignore any files in `.bashrc.d` which begin with the word "private", see [.bashrc.d/private_example](.bashrc.d/private_example) for an example.

-That way I can keep my private aliases private.
+This way I can keep my private aliases private.

 ## Installation

 ### Boxen

 This is the way I do it.
 Simply copy the contents of [boxen.pp](boxen.pp) into your personal boxen manifest.
+Update the repo name if you've forked this or leave it the same to use mine.
+Then just run `boxen`.

 If you need to run it again just `rm ~/.bashrc` and run `boxen` again.

 ### Scripted